pawol/Zoyi-ZT219-Aneng-AN870-EEPROM-editor/README.md

 It should be rather easy task to modify the source code to support any other `EEPROM` - the page is generated dynamically based on [the `bin_ranges` variable]

-Keep in mind, every modification you make is your own risk!
+Keep in mind, every modification you make is your own risk and responsibility!

 # Hardware improvements